Art as Therapeutic Practice and Spiritual Discipline

 During meditation I kept envisioning large works of calligraphy.
 When this happens I pretty much have to let this energy manifest outwardly into works of visual art.
 I did not have any type of flowing paint or ink, and I only had very small brushes unsuited for calligraphy.
 Wretched prison.
 In further studying Zen and Zen calligraphy I read about the 8th century Chinese mystic, “Drunken Master Zhang”.
 He would imbibe large amounts of rice wine and slap “delicious cursive” characters on anything he encountered: trees, walls, pots, clothes.
 At times he would even soak his hair in ink and write with it.

 – I grabbed what art supplies I had, constructed some large (approx) 20 by 30 inch canvases, made a big ass bottle of paint, and snatched up a small brush.
-I engaged in meditative ritual preparation and utilised the classic method of sitting and bowing.
+I engaged in meditative ritual preparation and utilized the classic method of sitting and bowing.
 I raised my paint-filled brush to the heavens as I breathed in deeply, my lower body rooted firmly to the earth.
 At the apex of the realm of emptiness I brought my brush down to the realm of fullness and form as I hit up the canvas.
-Working non-stop I used the small brush- dip, stroke, dip, stroke- to a large Chinese character for writing (Sho).
+Working non-stop I used the small brush- dip, stroke, dip, stroke- to paint the large Chinese character for writing (Sho).
 This is the painting entitled Sho/In Honor of Drunken Master Zhang/ MadMonk Huai and Master RyoKan (and I did another version after the first).

 Sho/In Honor of Drunken Master Zhang/ MadMonk Huai and Master RyoKan 20 x 30 inches